 X-rays are often necessary to investigate the advancement of osteoarthritis and to help determine the disease's ideal treatment in each case.

 Toy and small breeds are most affected.
 Those with dwarfed or bowed limbs are also at risk of inheriting this structural defect.
-According to the Orthopedic Foundation for Animals, the top twenty affected breeds affected include the following (in order of incidence):

 Treating this common disease is most often undertaken with pet-specific pain-relieving drugs once arthritis begins to cause discomfort.
 Nutraceuticals like glucosamine are commonly employed even before the arthritis becomes a problem.
 Weight management is critical for these patients.
 Because weight factors into the long-term wear and tear on the joint, osteoarthritis formation will be reduced by lifelong weight management.